-Taking an OCT of your eye, produces a contour map of your retina and macula, which are parts of the light sensitive layer at the back of the eye, (please see diagram below under ‘Basic anatomy of the eye).
+Taking an OCT of your eye, produces a contour map of your retina and macula, which are parts of the light sensitive layer at the back of the eye, (please see diagram on page 2).

 Images of the retina are used by your doctor to monitor your condition.
 Your doctor may have referred you for one test or multiple tests.

 To get the best results we may need to dilate your pupils.
 Dilating drops will be administered before the procedure if required.
 It takes 15 to 20 minutes for the drops to take effect and your eyes may remain dilated, with blurred vision, for several hours afterward.

 - You will sit at the OCT machine with your head in the headrest.